bcoles/kasld/README.md

 # Kernel Address Space Layout Derandomization (KASLD)

-A collection of various techniques to infer the Linux kernel virtual address layout and physical memory map as an unprivileged local user, for the purpose of bypassing Kernel Address Space Layout Randomization (KASLR).
+A tool for inferring the Linux kernel base address and physical memory layout as an unprivileged local user, for the purpose of bypassing Kernel Address Space Layout Randomization (KASLR).
+An orchestrator discovers and runs standalone leak components, then validates, cross-references, and summarizes the results with section-aware consensus analysis.

 Supports: